 1. Increase Virtual Memory

-As mentioned above, increasing the size of virtual memory or paging file can help in fixing this issue.
+If your computer has low RAM capacity (8 to 10 GB), increasing the size of virtual memory or paging file can help in fixing this issue.

 2. Repair the App